Skip to main content

 Moving abroad is a major decision.
 And while it’s exciting, it’s also complex—especially when you’re relocating furniture, art, or other valuable items across borders.

-This guide explains how international moves work, what to expect when shipping large items, and how Princeton Movers provides the kind of care and precision high-end moves require.
+This guide explains how international moves work, what to expect when shipping large items, and how Princeton Moving provides the kind of care and precision high-end moves require.

 Start by creating a list of everything you want to move.
 Be specific.
 A general idea like “some furniture” doesn’t help.
 Instead, write: “one antique writing desk, two custom armchairs, one marble dining table.”
 If it’s large, heavy, or fragile, it needs a plan.